Persistence breaches of Companies Act 2006

 Most commonly, in our experience, it is because of some sort of accounting issue or business-related problem that causes a delay in filing such documents and in such circumstances engagement with Companies House early is very important.

-However, if such notices are ignored or remedial action is not taken, then the Prosecuting Solicitor will initiate proceedings to prosecute all Directors of the defaulting company on behalf of the Registrar of Companies.
-See our booklet here which provides more information in this respect.
+However, if such notices are ignored or remedial action is not taken, then the prosecuting solicitor will initiate proceedings to prosecute all directors of the defaulting company on behalf of the Registrar of Companies.
+See our booklet about Prosecutions by Companies House.

 Under Sections 3 and 5 of the Company Directors Disqualification Act 1986 the Court may make a Disqualification Order against a director where it appears to be that the director in question has persistently been in default in relation to provisions set down in the Companies Act 2006 requiring the director to be responsible for filing any return, account or other document to be filed with or delivered to the Registrar of Companies.